vincekurtz/vincekurtz.github.io/_projects/approximate_simulation.md

 These reduced-order models capture only the most relevant features of the dynamics, such as the relationship between foot placement and the center-of-mass.
-These models underpin much of the success of walking robots in recent years.
+Simplified models underpin much of the success of walking robots in recent years.

 But there is a large gap between these reduced-order models and more complete rigid-body models, not to mention the actual physics of the robot.
-How can we be sure that a plan generated with a reduced-order model actually feasible?
+How can we be sure that a plan generated with a reduced-order model is actually feasible?
 Can we provide some performance guarantees when we use a reduced-order model?

 <div class="row">